camj2/youtube/README.md

 ### Download location

-Files are first downloaded to a temporary directory before being processed by `ffmpeg`.
-This directory is created in [`XDG_RUNTIME_DIR`](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) or `/tmp` if unset.
+Files are downloaded to a temporary directory which is then processed by `ffmpeg`.
+This directory is created using [`XDG_RUNTIME_DIR`](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) or `/tmp` if unset.
 This can be changed by editing the `TMP` variable [found at the top](https://gitlab.com/camj/youtube/-/blob/master/youtube?ref_type=heads#L3) of the script.

 This could be changed to, for example, `TMP=youtube_download`.